-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

-One key NFL offseason date arrived on Tuesday — the beginning of a 15-day period when teams can place franchise tags on players.
+One key NFL offseason date arrived Tuesday — the beginning of a 15-day period when teams can place franchise tags on players.

 That’s especially worth watching for the Seahawks this year because of the uncertainty surrounding quarterback Geno Smith, who can become an unrestricted free agent March 15.